Tāmaki Innovation Campus

 - The Centre for Longitudinal Research - He Ara ki Mua provides an academic hub of expertise in life course epidemiological approaches to population health issues.
 One of the major projects within the Centre is Growing Up in New Zealand, a longitudinal study created to give policymakers relevant information about New Zealand families.
 Involving 7,000 children and their families, it functions as a measurement tool for the effectiveness of current and future policies.
 The Centre draws together academics from across the Faculties of Medical and Health Sciences, Science, Business, and Education, working on cross-disciplinary research projects.

 - The Tōmaiora Māori Health Research Centre is the research focus of Te Kupenga Hauora Māori (Department of Māori Health).
 Tōmaiora is dedicated to quality research and ensures that all research undertaken will be productive for Māori health development and lead to long-term improvements in Māori health.

 The University of Auckland Clinics is a commercial, public, teaching clinic where students undertake client consultations while being supervised by leading academics in their fields.
-The Clinics provide services in audiology, cardiac and exercise rehabilitation, brain recovery, optometry, psychology, and speech language therapy.
-It is a joint facility for the Faculties of Science, and Medical & Health Sciences.
+The Clinics provide services in cardiac and exercise rehabilitation, hearing and tinnitus, nutrition and dietetics, optometry and speech language therapy.
+It is a joint facility for the faculties of Science, and Medical & Health Sciences.

 Also located on campus and adding another dimension to the Health Innovation theme is the state-of-the-art Simulation Centre for Patient Safety.
 The facility includes a well-equipped operating theatre, a postoperative recovery area and an airway skills laboratory.
 Simulation is the primary technique used for teaching and research, with the Simulation Centre being established to fulfil the Department of Anaesthesiology’s objective of continuous improvement in patient safety.